Healthy Homes Assessment Manor Park

 What We Do

-As building inspectors, we deal with all the elements involved in professional house examinations.
-We are here to ensure you make the best decision when buying your next home.
+As building inspectors, we deal with all the aspects associated with specialist home Inspections.
+We are here to make sure that you make the correct decision when buying your next home.

-We take your investment seriously and conduct detailed checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun aspects of purchasing or owning your own home.
+We value your money We conduct detailed checks to make sure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the fun parts of owning or purchasing an home.

-We specialise in a variety of solutions to ensure you are completely informed about the condition of any property that you might be thinking of buying or selling and also other services.
+We are specialised in a range of solutions to ensure that you are completely informed about the condition of any property that you might be looking to purchase or sell as well as additional services.

-With our systemised method of conducting your house inspection and the latest in technology for software that incorporates digital images into your Report, you are able to actually see any issues found.
-With our comprehensive report, it is no wonder we get so many clients recommending our service to family members and acquaintances.
+With our systematic approach to your property inspection as well as the latest technology in software that incorporates digital images into your Report, you can actually see any issues that may be found.
+With our detailed reporting it is not surprising that we have so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports